tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 # Tembo Machine Learning

-The Machine Learning stack is equiped with tools to help you and your team manage the complete lifecycle of machine learning.
-With PostgresML, pg_vector, pg_vectorize, pg_cron, and pgmq built in, you’ll have everything you need for compute-heavy predictive analytics applications or a production-ready AI pipeline.
+The Tembo Machine Learning Stack has several important Postgres extensions that make it easy to train and deploy machine learning models in Postgres.

 ## Extensions

 - [postgresml](https://pgt.dev/extensions/postgresml) - `pgml` allows you to train and run machine learning models in Postgres.
 It supports a variety of models and algorithms, including linear regression, logistic regression, decision tree, random forest, and k-means clustering.
 It also provides hooks into HuggingFace for downloading and consuming pre-trained models and transformers.
+Visit [PostgresML](https://github.com/postgresml/postgresml) for more details.
 - [pgvector](https://pgt.dev/extensions/pgvector) - `pgvector` is a vector similarity search engine for Postgres.
 It is typically used for storing embeddings and then conducting vector search on that data.
-- [pg_embedding](https://pgt.dev/extensions/pg_embedding) - an alternative to `pgvector` that provides similar functionality.
+Visit pgvector's [Github repo](https://github.com/pgvector/pgvector) for more information.
 - [pg_vectorize](https://pgt.dev/extensions/vectorize) - an orchestration layer for embedding generation and store, vector search and index maintenance.
 It provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.
 - [pg_later] (https://pgt.dev/extensions/pg_later) - Enables asynchronous query execution, which helps better manage resources and frees users up for other tasks.